codeforkansascity/tagging-tracker-pwa/README.md

 ### About
 This is an alternative take on the front end for the Tagging Tracker project.
 This app is built with ReactJS and utilizes the built in PWA feature.
 There is a matching [back end](https://github.com/codeforkansascity/tagging-tracker-pwa-backend) for it written in Node.

+### Demo
+The static build of this PWA front end is hosted [here](https://codeforkc.org/tagging-tracker-pwa/), the GitHub pages for this repo.

 ### Technical Overview
 The main features of this app are:
 * offline-first functionality using `Dexie` an `IndexedDB` wrapper